 In 2007, Emilie received her B.A. in French Studies with a minor in Art History from the University of North Texas, while performing with Lake Cities Ballet Theatre.
-After graduating, she joined Ballet Dallas as a company member and also performed with DGDG (Danielle Georgiou Dance Group) and as a guest artist with other North Texas dance companies.
+After graduating, she joined Ballet Dallas and also performed with DGDG (Danielle Georgiou Dance Group) and as a guest artist with other North Texas dance companies.
 While performing, Emilie also managed working full-time at a private French school as the Executive Assistant to the Headmaster.

-As a choreographer, Emilie creates both original works that tend to be fun and quirky, and re-stages examples of early modernist ballets such as Le Train Bleu, Parade and Afternoon of a Faun.
+In 2011, Emilie founded the nonprofit professional ballet company, Dallas Neo-Classical Ballet (DNCB), and served as its Artistic Director until moving to California, June 2019.
 Her mission with Dallas Neo-Classical Ballet was to collaborate with visual artists and musicians in a similar fashion to the Ballets Russes in 20th century Paris, in order to bring wholly aesthetic ballets to the community.
-Under her Direction, Dallas Neo-Classical Ballet was voted Best Dance Troupe of Dallas (2018) and was regularly invited to perform at major Dallas events such as the SOLUNA Festival organized by the Dallas Symphony Orchestra, the Dallas Museum of Arts’ Brettell Lecture Series and at an event hosted by the SYFY Chanel and Alamo Drafthouse.
-Most recently, Emilie was asked to serve as a visiting artist for a Sculpture & Choreography Children’s Workshop at The Modern Art Museum of Fort Worth in conjunction with their exhibit on Laurie Simmons’ Objects on Legs.
+Under her Direction, Dallas Neo-Classical Ballet was voted Best Dance Troupe of Dallas and was regularly invited to perform at major Dallas events such as the SOLUNA Festival organized by the Dallas Symphony Orchestra, the Dallas Museum of Arts’ Brettell Lecture Series and at an event hosted by the SYFY Channel.
+Emilie was also asked to serve as a visiting artist for a Sculpture & Choreography Children’s Workshop at The Modern Art Museum of Fort Worth in conjunction with their exhibit on Laurie Simmons’ Objects on Legs.